-Property, plant and equipment are stated at cost less accumulated depreciation and any accumulated impairment losses.
-The cost of property, plant and equipment includes its purchase price and any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
-Dismantlement, removal or restoration costs are included as part of the cost of property, plant and equipment if the obligation for dismantlement, removal or restoration is incurred as a consequence of acquiring or using the property, plant and equipment.
+Plant and equipment are stated at cost less accumulated depreciation and any accumulated impairment losses.
+The cost of plant and equipment includes its purchase price and any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Dismantlement, removal or restoration costs are included as part of the cost of plant and equipment if the obligation for dismantlement, removal or restoration is incurred as a consequence of acquiring or using the plant and equipment.

-Subsequent expenditures relating to property, plant and equipment is added to the carrying amount of the asset only when it is probable that future economic benefits associated with the item will flow to the entity and the cost of item can be measured reliably.
-All other repairs and maintenance expenses are recognized in profit or loss when incurred.
+Subsequent expenditure relating to property, plant and equipment is added to the carrying amount of the asset only when it is probable that future economic benefits associated with the item will flow to the entity and the cost of the item can be measured reliably.
+All other repair and maintenance expenses are recognized in profit or loss when incurred.

-Depreciation is charged so as to write off the cost of assets, over their estimated useful lives, using the straight-line method, on the following bases:
+Depreciation is charged so as to write off the cost of assets over their estimated useful lives, using the straight-line method, on the following bases:

+- Leasehold land and buildings

+- Renovation

+- Transportation equipment

+- Tools and equipment

+- Furniture, fittings, and office equipment

+Remaining leasehold tenure

-- Leasehold buildings / Renovation 5 - 55 years - Transportation equipment 5 - 10 years - Tools and equipment 3 - 10 years - Furniture, fittings, and office equipment 1 - 10 years
+5 - 10 years

+5 - 10 years 3 - 10 years

+1 - 10 years

+2.13 Property, plant and equipment (Continued)